JoshuaKnittel/RetailDiscounts/README.md

 # retail offers
  Scraping offers from 3 different retailers in Switzerland.
 The data is stored in a database and the offers are displayed on a webpage.
+ The scripts are anonymized, as they are used for private / practice purposes only.